swiftlang/swift-build/SwiftBuild.docc/Core/xcspecs.md

      - *Custom*
      - **Optional**

      - A specifier for the architectures the compiler supports.
-If omitted, the compiler is expected to support any archicture.
+If omitted, the compiler is expected to support any architecture.

        If present, the value must be either a string list containing the exact names of real architectures which are supported, or it can be the sentinel value `$(VALID_ARCHS)` indicating that the compiler supports all current valid architectures.